 Picture this: I’m stuck in the Utah desert, water bottles bone-dry, sun frying my back.
 That’s when I realized bikepacking Western US lessons learned would shape the whole ride.
 I kept pedaling through red rock and big sky, and the miles taught me more than any forum thread.
+If you’re new to the basics, start with the fundamentals and layer in the desert tweaks.

 This is the raw stuff: the worst mistakes I made (so you can skip ’em), the gear that saved my hide, and the lessons on prep, grit, and the magic of a well-timed burrito. 🌯 For route ideas, browse Bikepacking.com.